NickShermeister/SoftSysPeer2PeerRAM/reports/report.md

 ![](comparison_plot.png)

+Finally at [this link](https://www.youtube.com/watch?v=QefEDYvPXeo) you can find a video of Peer2Peer in action.
+The requestor is in the top left, the server is on the right, and the donor is in the bottom left.
+After the donor registers with the server, the requester will store a string by routing through the server and then immediately request the string.
+At every point each player will display the message it receives and wait one second, so you can see the route of the data as it gets stored and retrieved.

 ## Resources
 A lot of our first set of resources came from prior projects in this class or other projects that we have located.
 A list of referenced projects are:
 - https://github.com/shrutiyer/SoftSysServerClient/blob/master/reports/report.md